openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 ### User Stories

-As a customer of OpenShift layered products, I need to be able to fluidly, reliably and consistently install and use OpenShift layered product Kubernetes Operators into my ROSA STS clusters, while keeping a STS workflow throughout.

-As a customer of OpenShift on supported cloud providers, overall I expect OpenShift as a platform to function equally well with tokenized cloud auth as it does with "mint-mode" IAM credentials.
-I expect the same from the Kubernetes Operators under the Red Hat brand (that need to reach cloud APIs).

-As the managed services, including HyperShift teams, offering a downstream opinionated, supported and managed lifecycle of OpenShift (in the forms of ROSA, ARO, OSD on GCP, HyperShift, etc), the OpenShift platform should have as close as possible, native integration with core platform operators when clusters use tokenized cloud auth, driving the use of layered products.
+* As a cluster admin I know which OLM Operators support tokenized authentication for my cloud.
+* As a cluster admin of a cluster using tokenized cloud auth I know what's required to install and upgrade OLM Operators whenever those operators manage resources that authenticate against my cloud.
+* As an Operator developer, I have a standard framework to define tokenized authentication requirements and consume them, per supported cloud.
+* As an Operator Hub browser I know which operators support tokenized cloud auth and on which clouds.

-As the Hypershift team, where the only credential mode for clusters/customers is STS (on AWS) , the Red Hat branded Operators that must reach the AWS API, should be enabled to work with STS credentials in a consistent, and automated fashion that allows customer to use those operators as easily as possible, driving the use of layered products.
+* As the Hypershift team, where the only credential mode for clusters/customers is STS (on AWS) , the Red Hat branded Operators that must reach the AWS API, should be enabled to work with STS credentials in a consistent, and automated fashion that allows customer to use those operators as easily as possible, driving the use of layered products.

-As an operator team that may already be supporting cloud credential provisioning, including a manner for allowing operand instances to have a unique set of credential per instance, I want my solution to keep working (Quay Operator).

-As a customer of OpenShift layered products I can confidently upgrade the operator even if the next version requires elevated permissions be provided.

-As an operator author I have a set of best practices and tools that help me develop a compliant operator.

-As a monitor of OpenShift layered products I can identify which operators are compliant with STS best practices and tools.

-As a cluster admin, it's clear when installing an operator if it is STS compliant (i.e. either doesn't need cloud resources or does and is following the best practices).

-As an OpenShift user I want the STS enablement solution to be as cloud-agnostic as possible.

 ### Goals